 As we get older, it is common for our face to show most of the visible signs of ageing.
-In particular, wrinkles and deep folds can appear over the cheeks and eye region, as well as developing jowls and drooping skin around the jawline.
+Wrinkles and deep folds can appear over the cheeks and eye region, while jowls and drooping skin around the jawline can also develop.
 This is due to the skin losing its natural elasticity and a decrease in collagen production as we age.
 This can make us appear tired and older than our years.

 A facelift or rhytidectomy, is a surgical procedure that can reverse these visible signs of ageing, smoothing creases and wrinkles, as well as tightening loose skin.
 Using incision techniques, any excess sagging skin and fatty cheek deposits are removed, with the skin lifted and tightened.
 This will allow men and women to enjoy a rejuvenated and youthful complexion.